cybertec-postgresql/pgwatch/docs/web_ui.md

 title: The Admin Web UI
 ---

-If using pgwatch3 in the centrally managed *Config DB* way, for easy configuration management (adding databases to monitoring, adding metrics) there is a small Python Web application bundled making use of the CherryPy Web-framework.
+If using pgwatch in the centrally managed *Config DB* way, for easy configuration management (adding databases to monitoring, adding metrics) there is a small Python Web application bundled making use of the CherryPy Web-framework.

-For mass configuration changes the Web UI has some buttons to disable / enable all hosts for example, but one could technically also log into the configuration database and change the *pgwatch3.monitored_db* table directly.
+For mass configuration changes the Web UI has some buttons to disable / enable all hosts for example, but one could technically also log into the configuration database and change the *pgwatch.monitored_db* table directly.

 Besides managing the metrics gathering configurations, the two other